-In 1830 the Blessed Mother appeared three times at the motherhouse of the Sisters of Charity of St. Vincent de Paul on the rue de Bac in Paris.
+In 1830 Our Lady appeared three times at the motherhouse of the Sisters of Charity of St. Vincent de Paul on the rue de Bac in Paris.
 She manifested Herself to the humble postulant Sister (now Saint) Catherine Labouré.
 Here is how the Saint described the encounter when the Medal of the Immaculate Conception was revealed:

-"Her feet rested on a white globe ...
-I saw three rings on each of Her fingers, graduated in size, the largest one near the base of the finger, one of medium size in the middle, the smallest one at the tip set with gems of proportionate size, some larger and others smaller ... the larger gems emitted greater rays and the smaller gems smaller rays that streamed upon the white globe at Her feet.
-I could not express . . . what I saw, the beauty and the brilliance of the dazzling rays ...
-An oval frame formed round the Blessed Virgin.
-Within it was written in letters of gold: 'Oh Mary, conceived without sin, pray for us who have recourse to Thee' ...
-At this instant the tableau seemed to turn, and I beheld the reverse of the Medal; a large M surmounted by a bar and a Cross; beneath the M were the hearts of Jesus and Mary, the one crowned with thorns, the other pierced by a sword.
+"Her feet rested on a white globe… I saw three rings on each of Her fingers, graduated in size, the largest one near the base of the finger, one of medium size in the middle, the smallest one at the tip, set with gems of proportionate size, some larger and others smaller....
+The larger gems emitted greater rays and the smaller gems smaller rays that streamed upon the white globe at Her feet.
+I could not express . . . what I saw, the beauty and the brilliance of the dazzling rays… An oval frame formed round the Blessed Virgin.
+Within it was written in letters of gold: 'O Mary, conceived without sin, pray for us who have recourse to Thee'...
+At this instant the tableau seemed to turn, and I beheld the reverse of the Medal; a large M surmounted by a bar and a Cross; beneath the M were the Hearts of Jesus and Mary, the one crowned with thorns, the other pierced by a sword.
 Twelve stars encircled the whole.
 Then a voice said to me; 'Have a medal struck after this model.
 All those who wear it will receive great graces; they should wear it around the neck.
 Graces will abound for those who wear it with confidence.'"

 Graces given to Those Who ask for Them

-Some of the graces that St. Catherine suggested that people should ask of God included: The grace of a cheerful disposition, the grace to recognize and accept the trials of everyday life as blessings from God; to be contented with one´s state in life; to understand and appreciate the Holy Sacrifice of the Mass and especially 'to love God as much as Our Lady wants me to'.
+Some of the graces that St. Catherine suggested that people should ask of God included: The grace of a cheerful disposition, the grace to recognize and accept the trials of everyday life as blessings from God; to be contented with one's state in life; to understand and appreciate the Holy Sacrifice of the Mass and especially to love God as God wills us to love Him.

-St. Vincent de Paul visited her in a dream when she was eighteen and she entered the order he had established on January 22, 1830 at the age of twenty-three.
+St. Vincent de Paul visited her in a dream when she was eighteen and she entered his order on January 22, 1830, at the age of twenty-three.
 St. Catherine considered the apparitions in proper perspective, not as a personal favor to herself (though in a sense they were) but rather as a general boon to mankind.
 She only considered herself as "an instrument" and she made her confessor promise to keep her identity secret, a secret kept even from her fellow religious for forty years.

 by Fr.
 Joseph I. Dirvin, C.M.